Artificial Intelligence & Conversion Optimisation

-To generate a sufficient quantity of ideas and designs for testing will take some time and resource as you are essentially compressing twelve months or more of testing into a single month or two.
+To generate a sufficient quantity of ideas and designs for testing will take some time and resources.
+You are essentially compressing twelve months or more of testing into a single month or two.
 This is an analytical and creative process and so it will require the input and approval from various stakeholders if it is to be a success.

 To keep Ascend fed with additional ideas after the initial test will also require further planning and support to ensure you get value for money from the solution.
 There is certainly a danger that rather than focusing on quality hypothesis users might be tempted to throw every idea into the mix without proper evaluation and prioritisation.
 This would be a recipe for a sub-optimal result as with any model if you put garbage in you will get garbage out.

 Sentient Ascend makes most existing testing software obsolete because it offers an automated platform for massively multivariate conversion optimisation.
-The use of artificial intelligence in conversion rate optimisation allows you to test an enormous number of ideas in a shorter time period than is possible with existing solutions.
+The use of artificial intelligence in conversion rate optimisation allows you to test an enormous number of ideas in a shorter time period.
 It is also more efficient at discovering new combinations of elements that result in uplifts in conversion due to the evolutionary nature of the algorithms.

-Further, as you can add new ideas as you test you don’t need to wait for the test to end to respond to changes in campaign execution or strategy.
+Furthermore, you can add new ideas as you test, you don’t need to wait for the test to end to respond to changes in campaign execution or strategy.
 You can just keep testing continuously if you have the ideas.

 Note: Conversion Uplift is now an accredited partner for Sentient Ascend.